spoogle/SearchTouch/README.markdown

 ## Building an index

 You must supply the path to a file which contains a list of files to index, separated by newlines.
-Each line in that file list should be a full path name.
+If any of the filenames is not specified using an absolute path, then it is assumed to be a file in the same directory as the file list.
 For example, if the contents of */Users/you/files.txt* is:

      /Users/you/world_factbook/2001.txt
      /Users/you/world_factbook/2002.txt